liip/LiipFunctionalTestBundle/README.md

 ));
 ```

-If you want to clear tables you have the two ways:
+If you want to clear tables you have the following two ways:
 1. Only to remove records of tables;
 2. Truncate tables.